Serge is a name given to a class of twill woven goods with a worsted warp and either woollen or worsted weft, dependent on the specific type.

 Common Serge: Coarse quality with woollen weft used for linings of soldiers’ clothing.

-Milled Bay: A coarse serge which has been milled, causing the woollen weft to shrink and cover the warp to some extent.
+Milled Serge: A coarse serge which has been milled, causing the woollen weft to shrink and cover the warp to some extent.
 Used to give a similar appearance to a more substantial cloth but without the weight, density or expense.

 Shalloon: A fine all worsted used for linings in high quality clothing.